Hacker5preme/SCS-Framework/README.md

 # SourceCodeScanning Framework

 ## Idea:
 #### The idea of the SourceCodeScanning Framework is to provide a SourceCodeScanning Framework, which analyzes files and directories statically for known vulnerable code snippets, which are linked to published exploits and vulnerabilities.
+Let's make code safer !

 ## Vulnerability Format:
 #### For Contribution: